How to Launch a New Brand (Without It Falling Apart)

 Then, the day before launch, you start pushing everything live at once.

-Ensure you have a team to Q/A every touchpoint before it goes live.
+Make sure you have a team to QA every touchpoint before it goes live.
 If something goes wrong, have the right people ready to fix it.

-Murphy’s law always rings true for rolling out a new brand (or website, for that matter).
-Always expect something to go wrong, so be prepared.
+Murphy's Law always rings true for rolling out a new brand (or website, for that matter).
+Always expect something to go wrong.
+Be prepared.